AxtMueller/Windows-Batch-Deployment/README.md

 # Application Scenario Examples
 1. You are an administrator of IT department.
 You need to perform repetitive tasks on hundreds of computers (such as updating firewall rules, [pushing notifications](binaries/user-defined-server-program/push-message-test)).
 I used to work in this post, this is my original purpose of making this software.
 2. You are a developer.
-Your software does not run properly on a few users' systems, but it cannot be replicated in your test environment, so you have to [get some data](binaries/user-defined-server-program/dump-kernel-memory) or perform some debugging tests (such as issuing a debug version software to specific users).
+Your software does not run properly on a few users' systems, but it cannot be replicated in your test environment, so you have to [grab some data](binaries/user-defined-server-program/dump-kernel-memory) or perform some debugging tests.
 3. You are a person with a lot of secrets.
 You need to [erase the data](binaries/user-defined-server-program/erase-disk-data) on your computer when you find that your computer is stolen.
 4. You are a voyeur, you want to know what your spouse did on computer [by taking screenshots](binaries/user-defined-server-program/periodic-screen-capture).